-In 1807, Benjamin Rush, one of the three original professors of the University of Pennsylvania’s medical school, proposed that instruction in veterinary medicine also be given at Penn.
-It was not until 1882, however, that Joshua Bertram Lippincott, one of the University Trustees, donated $10,000 for the purpose of establishing veterinary school within the University.
+In 1807, Benjamin Rush, one of the original professors of the University of Pennsylvania’s medical school, proposed that instruction in veterinary medicine also be given at Penn.
+It was not until 1882, however, that Joshua Ballinger Lippincott, one of the University Trustees, donated $10,000 for the purpose of establishing veterinary school within the University.
 The Board of Trustees appointed a special committee with Lippincott as Chairman to consider plans for inaugurating such a school.

 Beginning a century-long tradition of support, the state of Pennsylvania appropriated $25,000 for the School in 1889.
 This was only the first step of many that have contributed to the rapid growth of the School.